soulspace-org/overarch/CONTRIBUTING.md

 * Star the Overarch project here on github
 * Spread the word, tell your friends and colleagues about Overarch
 * Provide feedback on features, the ontology and the documentation
-* Provide examples or tutorials
+* Provide or enhance examples or tutorials
 * Enhance the documentation
 * Report issues on github
 * Propose enhancements in the discussions on github
 * Enhance the Overarch templates
+* Provide scripts for integrating Overarch in CI/CD pipelines

 Let's improve Overarch and build a nice and helpful community around it.